dundemo/mnowatch/README.md

 2) Edit the scripts mnowatch.sh and ssdeepit.sh and change whatever is needed there (instructions inside the scripts)
 3) Run the script TWICE.
 4) If the SECOND time the script ends without errors, everything is fine.
-5) You may run the script mannualy, or you may edit the cron daemon similar to the crontab.example
+5) You may run the script manually, or you may edit the cron daemon similar to the crontab.example
 6) In case you want to contribute to the development of the code, you are more than welcome.
-7) If anything goes wrong, send the minimum possible amount of Dash to the Dash address XnpT2YQaYpyh7F9twM6EtDMn1TCDCEEgNX along with your message included into the transaction (examples. https://mydashwallet.org/Chat, https://chainz.cryptoid.info/dash/tx.dws?4285e7a8c25b0c89ce1ebba38512d865547f583ebe28ce6738b216e4c2078008.htm), and I will contact you as soon as possible.
+7) If anything goes wrong, send OP_RETURN to the Dash address XnpT2YQaYpyh7F9twM6EtDMn1TCDCEEgNX with a message and I will contact you as soon as possible. (examples of sendind messages https://mydashwallet.org/Chat, https://chainz.cryptoid.info/dash/tx.dws?4285e7a8c25b0c89ce1ebba38512d865547f583ebe28ce6738b216e4c2078008.htm)

 The author of the software is the owner of the Dash Address: XnpT2YQaYpyh7F9twM6EtDMn1TCDCEEgNX